-Spain currently operates some 48 airports and the 2 recently constructed heliports of Ceuta and Algeciras.
-They are located in every corner of the country as you will find in this Spanish Airport Guide, they are generally in excellent condition with modern installations and facilities as you would expect to find in one of the worlds leading tourism destinations.
+Spain currently operates some 48 airports and two heliports of Ceuta and Algeciras.
+They are located in every corner of the country as you will find in this Spanish airport guide, they are generally in excellent condition with modern installations and facilities as you would expect to find in one of the worlds leading tourism destinations.

-Although air traffic decreased slightly last year more than 42 Million passengers where processed through the gates of Spanish airports for the year up to October 2016 with 1.7 Million flight operations with an amazing 652 million kilos of Cargo processed.
+Although air traffic decreased slightly last year more than 42 Million passengers where processed through the gates of Spanish airports for the year 2017 with 1.7 Million flight operations with over 650 million kilos of cargo processed.

 The Spanish Airport Authority ( Aena ) and is ranked amongst the top four providers of air navigation in Europe and has stakes in Londons- Luton and Orlandos-Sandford airports.

-In 2016 the busiest airport in Spain was once again Madrid’s Adolfo Suarez ( was Barajas ) airport which processed almost 42.3 million passengers.
+In 2018 the busiest airport in Spain was once again Madrid’s Adolfo Suarez Airport ( previously Barajas ) which processed almost 43 million passengers.